How to Fix Folder with Question Mark on Mac without CD?

 Hopefully, you have fixed the Mac question mark folder with the solutions above.
 Don't forget to share this post with your friends.

-Your internal Mac hard drive is working based on an HDD cable transmitting the electronic signals between the logic board and the startup disk.
-Therefore, once it's loose, damaged, broken, or deformed, you might get the flashing Mac folder with question mark at startup.
+The internal Mac hard drive is working based on an HDD cable transmitting the electronic signals between the logic board and the startup disk.
+Therefore, once it's loose, damaged, broken, or deformed, the flashing Mac folder with a question mark may occur at startup.

-Here is how you can check the connector of the startup disk if you notice a file with question mark on MacBook Air.
-Note that asking someone professional to help you do this job is necessary.
+Here is how to check the connector of the startup disk if noticing a file with a question mark on a MacBook Air.

 • Check and remove any foreign object on the connector.